-A teaching license or a degree in Education will put you ahead in some teach abroad programs, especially in public school programs such as ADEC in the United Arab Emirates, NETs in Hong Kong, and EPIK in South Korea; however, a TESOL certificate is recommended for licensed teachers who want to teach English abroad and many employers often ask licensed teachers to upgrade their credentials to qualify for higher wages.
+A teaching license or a degree in Education will put you ahead in some teaching programs abroad, especially in public school programs such as ADEC in the United Arab Emirates, NETs in Hong Kong, and EPIK in South Korea; however, a TESOL certificate is recommended for licensed teachers who want to teach English abroad and many employers often ask licensed teachers to upgrade their credentials to qualify for higher wages.
 This is because TESOL is a very specific subject and the methods used in the English classroom are not learned in a degree in Education.
 This article will explain more about the lesson planning formats, the teaching methods, and other topics licensed teachers would learn in a TESOL certificate course.

 TESOL Lesson Planning

 In TESOL, lesson planning is specific to teaching English.
 The formats that you will learn in an advanced TESOL Diploma program are Presentation-Practice-Production (PPP), Engage Study Activate (ESA), Teach Test Teach (TTT), and Task Based Learning (TBL).
 In the TESOL classroom, the role of the teacher is not to post new language rules in the board and teach the theory of the English language.
 Students want to learn how to use the English language, so teaching English is about teaching students how to communicate.
 The lesson-planning formats mentioned above have been designed to enhance fit perfectly with the methodology of Teaching English to Speakers of Other Languages (TESOL).